fbietti/YouTube-Comments/README.md

 ## File: exemple.py
 The 'example.py' file is an example of how to use the code.
 I downloaded the comments from the video of the song 'pa tipos como tu' by Shakira and Bizarrap.
 I chose this song because it has a lot of comments, which demonstrates the power of the function.

+This file shows how to transform lists into a data frame and then save it as a .csv file.

+Once you have the database in the form of a .csv file, you can use it to conduct your analyses